Ethanbdx/BrainletBot/README.md

 A discord bot that has a soundboard and other miscelleanous commands.

 # Technologies Used
-- TypeScript/JavaSCript
+- JavaScript
 - Node.js
 - Discord.js
-- SQL Lite
+- MongoDB Atlas
 - AWS EC2
 # Current Available Commands
 <ul>